 In this paper, we studied the optimal weighted covariance correlation matrix to estimate the desired signal.
 The covariance correlation matrix is updated in weight to remove interference signals using phase matching of the proximity signals.
 The optimal weight is obtained using the Lagrange multipliers and the covariance correlation matrix and accurately applied to the direct of arrival estimation algorithm to accurately estimate the desired target in the space.
 We compared the performance of the proposed method with the existing method by simulation.
 The existing MUSIC algorithm does not accurately estimate the desired target, but the proposed algorithm in this study accurately estimates the desired target.
-The existing method has poor resolution due to a phase error when estimating the desired target, but the proposed method improves the resolution by estimating the direction of arrival.
-The resolution to estimate the target distance is a very important factor in estimating the direction of arrival and the resolution.
+The existing method has poor resolution due to a phase error when estimating the desired target, but the proposed method improves the resolution by estimating exactly three targets.
+The resolution to estimate the target distance is a very important factor in estimating the direction of arrival.
+The results of this study proved that the proposed method was superior to the previous method in estimating the direction of arrival and the resolution.